christopherweems/swift-fixie/README.md

 ## Workflow Script

-Your workflows live in your `~/.fixie/list`
+Your workflows live in a hidden file in your user directory at `~/.fixie/list`

-If this file does not exist, fixie creates it with a `quickstart()` workflow on first run.
+If this file does not exist, fixie creates it with an example `quickstart()` workflow on first run.

 ```.fixie/list